 New Mexico: America’s First Wine Country

-Step into the southwest where wine tasting is enchanting and build memories with the families of New Mexico vineyards!
-New Mexico has been a proud producer of grapes for well over 400 years starting with mission grapes brought by a band of Spanish Colonists from New Spain.
-The Colonists, whose travelers including Monks, needed wine for their daily mass which lead them to plant a variety of wine grapes in New Mexican soils.
+Step into the southwest where wine tasting is nothing short of enchanting.
+New Mexico has been a proud producer of grapes for more than 400 years starting with mission grapes brought by Spanish Colonists from New Spain.
+The Colonists, whose travelers included Monks, needed wine for their daily mass, which lead them to plant a variety of wine grapes in the fertile New Mexican soils.

 Today, New Mexico remains a vibrant wine region containing an incredible variety of vineyards, wineries, and tasting rooms amidst the low and high-desert vistas of the state.